-^{}Appointment ended 31 December 2019
+Appointment ended December 2019

 Chaired by an Independent Non-Executive Director, the principal purpose of this Committee established in 2013 is to make recommendations to the Board about the Company's corporate and social obligations to its employees and other stakeholders.
 Executive and Non-Executive Directors, senior management and other external advisors are invited to attend meetings as required.
-The inclusion of 'Social' in the Committee's name during 2018-9 reflects the increasing emphasis on Wessex Water's social purpose moving forward.
 Two new Non-Executive Directors joined the Committee in January 2020: Tim Gardam and Kate Mingay.